GoogleCloudPlatform/blueprints/catalog/namespace/README.md

-# Empty blueprint
+# Kubernetes Namespace blueprint

-An example of an empty blueprint.
+A blueprint to create namespaces in Kubernetes clusters.

 ## Setters